josepher-lambertyo/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable code that is easy to understand and maintain.
 Avoid unnecessary complexity and over-engineering.
 Always remember that you're writing code not just for computers to execute but also for humans to read and comprehend."

 In essence, this quote by Leonardo da Vinci resonates deeply in programming context too, emphasizing that a program's true elegance lies in its simplicity and clarity, which are cornerstones of effective problem-solving and collaboration in the realm of computer science.

+# 2024-01-28
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to writing clean, maintainable code that solves problems efficiently.
+Strive to keep your designs minimal and your logic straightforward.
+Remember that clarity today can prevent hours of debugging tomorrow.
+Complexity should be avoided unless it's absolutely necessary for performance or functionality."

+Also remember that "Premature optimization is the root of all evil" — Donald Knuth.
+Focus on making your code correct first, then optimize where and when needed based on data and profiling results, not assumptions.
+This way, you'll create more robust, scalable and sustainable programs."